 In a word, the Korean proverb describes wisdom.
 Through their ancestors, they passed various Korean idioms, sayings, and proverbs that talk about how to become wise in everyday life.

 In Korean class, a Korean student is taught to appreciate more of their Korean culture and history than any other else.
-For example, they respect elders (seniority), they are hardworking (busy learning skills), respect other religions and beliefs, and other history-related festivals and rituals.
-Those values and wisdom that came from their ancestors reflect the lives of Korean up until now.
+For example, they respect elders (seniority), they are hardworking (busy learning skills), and respect other religions and beliefs, and other history-related festivals and rituals.
+Those values and wisdom that came from their ancestors reflect the lives of Koreans up until now.

-Knowing those backgrounds tend Koreans to recognize the importance of their history to learn Korean or Hangul more seriously.
+Knowing those backgrounds allows Koreans to recognize the importance of their history to learn Korean or Hangul more seriously.
 For them, learning Korean is understanding and preserving their Korean culture.
 An example of this is learning a Korean proverb.

 Want to know about the common Korean Proverbs and their meanings?
 Check this out!